 Figure 4: Glow Options within Format Shape Task Pane

 - Glow options within the Format Shape Task Pane are explained below, as marked in Figure 4 above:

 - Click the down-arrow next to the icon, which brings up a gallery similar to what you see in Figure 3 above.
 To learn more see our Apply Glow Effects to Shapes in PowerPoint 2016 tutorial.

 - Selecting this option allows you to change the glow color.
 Click the Color button to access a fly out menu (see Figure 5).
 Here you can choose any color for the glow.
 If you want some more explanation about options under Color menu, you can go to the More Glow Colors in PowerPoint 2016 tutorial.

 - Use the slider or enter the glow size value in percentages to increase or decrease the size (spread) of the glow.

 - This option allows you to alter the transparency of the glow.
 You can use the slider, or type the glow transparency in percentage values.

-Figure 6: Rectangle shape with edited Glow effect
+Figure 6: Star shape with edited Glow effect

 - Remember to save your presentation often.